Coyote Hills Regional Park

 Camping

-This 50-person group camp, named after the dairy farmers of the 1800s, has been completely upgraded and renovated thanks to funding from the Regional Parks Foundation.
+The Dairy Glen 50-person capacity group camp, named after the dairy farmers of the 1800s, has been completely upgraded and renovated thanks to funding from the Regional Parks Foundation.
 The group camp includes three shade structures, additional picnic tables, a drinking foundation, a fire pit, a hand washing station, and vault toilets.
 Upgrades created greater accessibility so the campsite is now fully ADA compliant including a new hardened path that makes it easier for guests using wheelchairs and mobility devices to access the shade structures and other components of the camp.

 Hiking